KTH-Physics-of-Medical-Imaging/spectral-phantom-generator/README.md

 $$\mu_{\mathrm{Contrast}}(x,E_{\mathrm{effective}}) = f(\mu_{\mathrm{CT\~image}}(x) - \mu_{\mathrm{Tissue}}(E_{\mathrm{effective}}))$$

 leaving only the attenuation due to contrast.
 The function $$f$$ denotes smoothing and morphological operations to remove unwanted structures and noise.
+The effective energy is defined in [parameters.py](data/parameters.py#22).

 The class can split the subtracted attenuation $\mu_{\mathrm{Contrast}}$ into $i=1,\ldots,C$ different materials (like iodine and gadolinium as per default) by setting